-- Insert the Resource CD into your CD-ROM drive.
+Insert the Resource CD into your CD-ROM drive.
 To continue, double-click My Computer, and then double-click the CD/DVD drive where the installation CD was placed.
-Open 802.11/B/G/N USB DONGLE folder, and double-click Setup.exe. - 2.
-Click Next to continue. - After that, you should choose a Setup type.
+Open AK093 folder, and double-click Setup.exe.
+Then you will see Figure 2-1.

+2. Soon, Figure 2-2 will display after a moment.
+Click Next to continue.

+3. After that, you should choose a Setup type.
 It is recommended that you select Install Client Utilities and Driver.
-Select Install Driver Only to install driver only, select Make Driver Installation Diskette(s) to make the diskette(s) as the installation driver.
-Click Next to continue. - 4.
-Click Browse... to change the destination location for the software, then click Next in the screen below. - 5.
-After that, select the program folder, you should create a new folder name or select one from the Existing Folders list.
+Select Install Driver Only to install driver only, select Make Driver Installation Diskette(s) to make the diskette(s) as the installation driver (shown in Figure 2-3).
+Click Next to continue.

+4. Click Browse... to change the destination location for the software, then click Next in the screen below (shown in Figure 2-4).

+5. After that, select the program folder, you should create a new folder name or select one from the Existing Folders list.
 It is recommended that you keep the default setting.
-Click Next to continue the installation. - 6.
-Choose configuration tool, if you are not sure, please leave it default.
-Then click Next to continue. - 7.
-Click OK to continue the Installation.
-Wait a while for the setup.
+Click Next to continue the installation.

+6. Choose configuration tool, if you are not sure, please leave it default.
+Then click Next to continue.

+7. Click OK to continue the Installation.
+Wait a while for the setup as shown in Figure 2-7.

-For Windows XP, the Setup Wizard will notify you of how to proceed with the installation during these steps.
+For Windows XP, the Setup Wizard will notify you of how to proceed with the installation during these steps (shown in Figure 2-8).
 Our drivers have been tested thoroughly, and are able to work with the operating system.
 Click Continue Anyway to continue the Installation.